 Historical evidence suggests that Bulgaria has been inhabited since the Upper Paleolithic Period, with the first permanent settlers establishing homes around 6,000 BC.
-Several tribes came together, eventually creating villages and became known as the Thracians.
+Several tribes came together, eventually creating villages and becoming known as the Thracians.

 Greek sailors began venturing along Bulgaria’s Black Sea coast in the 7th century BC.
 The Greeks were successful traders and were responsible for exporting wheat, fish, pottery and other goods from Bulgaria.
 They also had a great impact on the culture of the region as time went on.
 Under Macedonia’s Philip II and his son Alexander the Great, Thrace was conquered by the middle of the 4th century BC.
 The Romans defeated the Macedonian Empire and by 46 AD, the Romans had conquered the entire Balkan Peninsula, dividing modern-day Bulgaria into provinces.